 - 1. Document the harassment: - a.
 Photograph and keep copies of any documentary evidence of harassment. - Keep a journal with detailed information on instances of sexual harassment.
-Note the dates, conversation, frequency of offensive encounters, etc. - Tell other people, including personal friends and co-workers, if possible. - If the harasser is a University of New Haven student or employee, report the harassment to the Title IX Coordinator, Caroline Koziatek (203.932.7479, ckoziatek@newhaven.edu).
+Note the dates, conversation, frequency of offensive encounters, etc. - c.
+Tell other people, including personal friends and co-workers, if possible. - 2.
+If the harasser is a University of New Haven student or employee, report the harassment to the Title IX Coordinator, Jennifer Cinque (203-932-7040, jcinque@newhaven.edu).